mycodeplug/dzcb/src/dzcb/data/dmrconfig/README.md

 ## Format

-dmrconfig template config files should NOT contain the analog, digital, contacts, grouplists, scanlists, or zone table.
-Only the `Radio: `, messages, ID, name, and intro screen fields (and any comments) are allowed in the template.
+The template file should be the `.conf` returned from reading your radio with `dmrconfig -r`.

+dzcb will remove any existing rows from the analog, digital, contacts, grouplists, scanlists, and zone tables.

+Remaining lines and comments will be left in place.

 ## Directives

 `dzcb` interprets lines containing `!dzcb.` in a special way.

-This is not part of the dmrconfig format, these directives exist to give some control over the output format.
+This is not part of the dmrconfig format, these directives exist to give some more control over the output format.

 ### `!dzcb.ranges: M-N,O-P`